fccoelho7/simpleGallery.js/readme.md

 # Usage

-When you upload images, your server needs return a JSON data like:
+When you upload images, your server needs to return a JSON data like:

 ```json
   [{ "url": "http://../image1.jpg" }, { "url": "http://../image2.jpg" }, ..]